Miscellaneous Treble-O Information

 For a listing of the available track pieces and related products, go here: Track and Track Products.
 Click on your browser's "back" button to return here.

-The most common condition you are likely to encounter is broken chair/screw simulations, particularly at the ends, and although these aren't absolutely necessary to make the track useable, it is better if the rails are fastened securely to the plastic sleeper strip to keep it in gauge.
+The most common condition you are likely to run into is broken chair/screw simulations, particularly at the ends, and although these aren't absolutely necessary to make the track useable, it is better if the rails are fastened securely to the plastic sleeper strip to keep it in gauge.

 If the simulation is still there but cracked, you can merely hold it in place and daub a little solvent type liquid plastic cement on it and let it set until the plastic has hardened again.